Skylar Grey discography

-The discography of Skylar Grey (formerly Holly Brook), an American singer-songwriter consists of four studio albums, seven extended plays (EPs), 21 singles (including nine as a featured artist) and 14 music videos.
+The discography of Skylar Grey (formerly Holly Brook), an American singer-songwriter, consists of four studio albums, seven extended plays (EPs), 21 singles (including nine as a featured artist) and 14 music videos.
 Grey was signed to Machine Shop Recordings under the name Holly Brook.
 She released her debut album Like Blood Like Honey in 2006, but was released from her contract after it did not perform commercially.
 She began working under the name Skylar Grey in 2010, co-writing the three versions of "Love the Way You Lie" with Alex da Kid, who signed her to his Wonderland Music (now KidinaKorner) label.
-Grey later left KIDinaKORNER/Interscope records and is currently an independent artist.
+Grey later left KIDinaKORNER/Interscope records and is an independent artist.